gritzko/replicated.cc/specs/nominal/index.md

 ## Overall layout

-The nominal format is made of 128-bit atoms, two 64-bit words each.
+The nominal format is made of 128-bit atoms, consisting of two 64-bit words each.
 Words use the 4+60 bit layout.
 Nominally, the byte layout is big-endian (e.g. a hash function expects big-endian words).
 Although, an implementation may use little-endian words if requested.
 All pictures assume big-endian words.

+An op is a concatenation of its atoms, starting with its id and ref UUIDs.

-In most cases, the origin word specifies a byte range in the original RON buffer (text RON, binary, JSON, CBOR).
+In all atoms except UUIDs, the origin word specifies a byte range in the original RON buffer (text RON, binary, JSON, CBOR).
 The maxumum allowed frame size is 1GB, so the byte range is given as two 30-bit unsigned ints for the offset and the length.
 The raw buffer is supposed to be available.

+Caveats:

+* String values only reside in the raw buffer.
+* UUID atoms are fully parsed, so no range provided.

 ## Frame header